WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 event MAY contain an IP address to which the media and signaling byways will be established.

-keepalive: This event is always initiated by the client.
+hello: This event is always initiated by the client.
 When received by a server, the server MUST generate a keepalive response.
 The keepalive MAY contain a nonce, and if so, the server MUST echo it in the response.